Azure/azure-policy/README.md

 May 2020: Microsoft.DocumentDB/databaseAccounts/ipRangeFilter updated from a string property to an array.
 Please re-author your custom definitions to support the property as an array.
 July 2020: The alias Microsoft.Sql/servers/securityAlertPolicies/emailAddresses[] and related policies were deprecated.

+### Resources that exceed current Azure policy assignment delete latencies

+Microsoft.KeyVault.Data: a deleted policy assignment can take up to 24 hours to stop being enforced.
+Mitigation: update the policy assignment's effect to 'Disabled'.

 *This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*